WHEN he was just 16-months-old, David Coates had to fight for his life after contracting meningitis.

 He was saved by the expertise of staff at the old Princess Margaret Hospital and amazed doctors by making a full recovery.

-Kathy, 49, of Abbey Meads, said: “At the time they didn’t have the vaccine for it and everything we were told was that David wouldn’t survive it, he was expected to die.
+Kathy, 49, of Abbey Meads, said: “At the time they didn’t have the vaccine for it and everything we were told was that David wouldn’t survive it, he was

 “Even if he did survive he would be severely brain damaged or death.
 But David hasn’t suffered any of that at all, he is fine and healthy like any 23-year-old man.